motionproto/pf2e-reignmaker/docs/refactoring/TESTING_GUIDE.md

 ---

 ### Phase 3: Custom Components (Graceful Degradation) (Priority 3)

+**Note on "Graceful Degradation":**
+Custom components (#8, #9, #22-24) may not be fully implemented yet.
+These actions should:
+- ✅ **PASS** if custom component mounts and works correctly
+- ✅ **PASS** if component doesn't mount but action completes without errors
+- ❌ **FAIL** only if action throws errors or breaks the pipeline

+These actions won't be fully functional until custom components are implemented, but they should NOT prevent other actions from working or crash the system.

 #### #8 - sell-surplus ⚪ UNTESTED
 **Type:** Custom component (gracefully degrades)